 As it turned out, this opponent did say she wanted to burn the school down—after she was late turning in a second-grade assignment 40 years ago.

 Too often we hear a passing comment and jump to conclusions or see a headline and immediately decide who's side we are on.
 But that's only half the picture.
 The context is how we determine the motives and reasoning behind what we hear and see.
-Without context, which takes work to find, we understand the truth, not the lazy approximation.
+With context, which takes work to find, we understand the truth, not the lazy approximation.